dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-Multiple Identical Options in Switch Statements

-If the break statement is omitted from a switch statement's case, the following case statement(s) are executed until a break is encountered.
-If you have multiple inputs with the same output, you can represent them in a switch statement like this:

-let result = "";
+Replacing If Else Chains with Switch

+If you have many options to choose from, a switch statement can be easier to write than many chained if/else if statements.
+The following:

+if (val === 1) {
+answer = "a";
+} else if (val === 2) {
+answer = "b";
+} else {
+answer = "c";
+}

+can be replaced with:

 switch (val) {
 case 1:
+answer = "a";
+break;
 case 2:
-case 3:
-result = "1, 2, or 3";
+answer = "b";
 break;
-case 4:
-result = "4 alone";
+default:
+answer = "c";
 }

-Cases for 1, 2, and 3 will all produce the same result.

-Write a switch statement to set answer for the following ranges:
-1-3 - Low
-4-6 - Mid
-7-9 - High

-Note: You will need to have a case statement for each number in the range.
+Change the chained if/else if statements into a switch statement.
 Tests

-Waiting: sequentialSizes(1) should return the string Low
-Waiting: sequentialSizes(2) should return the string Low
-Waiting: sequentialSizes(3) should return the string Low
+Waiting: You should not use any else statements anywhere in the editor
-Waiting: sequentialSizes(4) should return the string Mid
+Waiting: You should not use any if statements anywhere in the editor
+Waiting: You should have at least four break statements
-Waiting: sequentialSizes(5) should return the string Mid
+Waiting: chainToSwitch("bob") should be the string Marley
-Waiting: sequentialSizes(6) should return the string Mid
+Waiting: chainToSwitch(42) should be the string The Answer
-Waiting: sequentialSizes(7) should return the string High
+Waiting: chainToSwitch(1) should be the string There is no #1
-Waiting: sequentialSizes(8) should return the string High
+Waiting: chainToSwitch(99) should be the string Missed me by this much!
-Waiting: sequentialSizes(9) should return the string High
+Waiting: chainToSwitch(7) should be the string Ate Nine
-Waiting: You should not use any if or else statements
-Waiting: You should have nine case statements
+Waiting: chainToSwitch("John") should be "" (empty string)
+Waiting: chainToSwitch(156) should be "" (empty string)